Physiotherapy: 4th Element of the Integrated Eye Therapy

 If the atlas is in a misalignment, the second head joint (axis) cannot rotate symmetrically.
 The possible consequence: rotational instability of the cervical spine, which can lead to a variety of complaints.
 This is because important cranial nerves run through the cervical spine and exit from the occipital bone.
 These include the accessorius nerve, hypoglossal nerve and vagus nerve.

 They control the neck, the oral tract and some of the internal organs.
-Thus, a dysfunction of the atlas can have a negative effect on regeneration, healing or circulation processes and cause a reduced blood circulation of local or global nature, just like it is the case with dry or wet macular degeneration.
+Thus, a dysfunction of the atlas can have a negative effect on regeneration, healing or circulation processes and cause a reduced blood circulation of local or global nature.

-These types of dysfunctions are often mechanical and can often be reduced or in some cases even completely eliminated by mechanical techniques.
+These types of dysfunctions are often mechanical and can often be reduced or in some cases even eliminated by mechanical techniques, as is often the case with chronic and degenerative eye diseases.